 On May 2, 1946 Gregg married Alice Wyatt, a twenty-one-year-old fashion model from Forest Hills, New York.
 The two were married at St. Paul’s Episcopal Church in Mount Vernon, New York.
 The couple had three sons, Harold, Jr., Gregory, and James.
 They remained married until Hal Gregg’s death forty-five years later.

-By holding the Braves scoreless for the final two and a third innings, Gregg was the winning pitcher on April 15, 1947, the game in which Jackie Robinson made his historic debut.
+By holding the Braves scoreless for two and a third innings, Gregg was the winning pitcher on April 15, 1947, the game in which Jackie Robinson made his historic debut.
 Gregg’s performance encouraged manager Burt Shotton to start him against the Phillies a week later.
 Gregg did not disappoint.
 He pitched a complete-game shutout in a 1–0 win, at one time retiring twenty consecutive batters.
 Gregg told reporters after the game that he never felt so confident in his whole life, but the rest of the season did not go as well as those early outings.
-Gregg made fifteen more starts, but by the end of the season, he was working almost solely out of the bullpen.
-Although he was just 4-5 with a 5.87 ERA, Gregg pitched well in relief down the stretch, and in doing so gained the confidence of his manager.
+Gregg made fifteen more starts.
+Although he was just 4-5 with a 5.87 ERA, Gregg pitched well down the stretch, and in doing so gained the confidence of his manager.
 When asked about Gregg’s late-season surge, Shotton said that Gregg could be the ace of the staff.

 The 1947 World Series pitted the Dodgers against the New York Yankees.
 Gregg made his first Series appearance in the fifth inning of Game Two, allowing an inherited runner to score and surrendering another run in two innings of work.